nathan-barry/nathan.rs/content/posts/about-me.md

 ***
 <!-- <span class="sidenote"><b>Image Backstory:</b> There were once raccoons living in my attic.
 I caught them and released them away from my house.
 I took a photo with each one caught (this is raccoon #3 in the sacrificial demon cave).</span> -->

 I am a Computer Science and Mathematics major at UT Austin.
-I was born in Saint Joseph, Missouri.
+I was raised in a small town in Missouri.
 I started programming in 2017 my freshman year of high school, with Python and JavaScript, serving PyTorch models with Flask and React.
 Currently, I spend most of my time on schoolwork, side projects, and (hopefully) writing.

 In my free time, I enjoy climbing, biking, and playing ultimate frisbee with the CS Ultimate team (now bowling with the CS squad).
 I also enjoy [reading books a lot](/posts/favorite-books/).
 Currently, I am growing 12 pepper plants.
 I'm growing 4 different strains of Habanero Pepper and one variant of Ghost Pepper.